The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Well, I would hope not.

-The above the fold section is a critical part of capturing and keeping your visitors’ attention.
-Above the fold content, on average, holds down 80% of users’ attention.
+The above-the-fold section is critical to capturing and keeping your visitors’ attention.
+On average, above-the-fold content holds 80% of users’ attention.

 It needs to be clear, concise, and intriguing.

-Hero Image - A Hero Image includes any eye-catching, and usually oversized or banner-type photo, graphic, or video that draws you in immediately and illustrates your offer perfectly.
+- Hero Image: A Hero Image includes any eye-catching and usually oversized or banner-type photo, graphic, or video that draws you in immediately and illustrates your offer perfectly.
 It’s the “hero” of your page that saves the day by saving your bounce rate.
-It’s usually placed as a background layer underneath the header text or above the content block, and it corresponds and enhances your headline— not distract or detract from it.
+It’s usually placed as a background layer underneath the header text or above the content block, and it corresponds to and enhances your headline— not distract or detract from it.

 2 – Scannable & Usable